lucamonte/TextEditor/README.md

 # TextEditor
-A simple cross-platform TextEditor GUI written in Java
+A simple cross-platform Text Editor written in Java